--Dawn Howard from the Colorado Cross Disability Coalition.
-Dawn herself has cerebral palsy and now lives in her own home with the help of a housing voucher.
-While Dawn is stably housed, many others find themselves in unstable and inadequate housing situations, hoping to make it to the top of the housing assistance waitlists.
+-Dawn Howard, a staff member of Colorado Cross-Disability Coalition, has a physical disability and owns her own townhome.
+While she benefits from Medicaid Buy-In for Working Adults with Disabilities and is stably housed, many people with disabilities find themselves in unstable and inadequate housing situations, hoping to make it to the top of the housing assistance waitlists.